adferrand/dnsrobocert/README.md

 ## Container functionalities

-This Docker is designed to manage [https://letsencrypt.org](Let's Encrypt) SSL certificates based on DNS challenges.
+This Docker is designed to manage [Let's Encrypt](https://letsencrypt.org) SSL certificates based on DNS challenges.

-* Let's Encrypt certificates generation by [https://github.com/certbot/certbot](Certbot) using DNS challenges,
+* Let's Encrypt certificates generation by [Certbot](https://github.com/certbot/certbot) using DNS challenges,
 * Automated renewal of almost expired certificates using Cron Certbot task,
-* Standardized API throuh [https://github.com/AnalogJ/lexicon](Lexicon) library to insert the DNS challenge with various DNS providers
+* Standardized API throuh [Lexicon](https://github.com/AnalogJ/lexicon) library to insert the DNS challenge with various DNS providers
 * Centralized configuration file to maintain several certificates
 * Modification of container configuration without restart
 * Automated restart of specific containers when a certificate is renewed
-* Container built on top of [https://alpinelinux.org](Alpine Linux) distribution to reduce the footprint.
+* Container built on top of [Alpine Linux](https://alpinelinux.org) distribution to reduce the footprint.
 Image size is below 100MB.

 ## Why use this Docker ?